imazen/imageflow/imageflow_riapi/README.md

 # imageflow_riapi

-This crate will implement RIAPI for both clients and servers and tools.

-It will likely be a dependency of imageflow_server and imageflow_tool
+This crate implements parsing, constraint, and layout math for the ImageResizer 4 query string syntax.